 Chekhov's Gunman: Implied to be a lifelong candidate for the Collective, and is suspected of being Cursor's host.

 A group of powerful proxies who do the Slender Man's dirty work.
-They each have their own assignments and seperate goals.
+They each have their own assignments and separate goals.
 The driving force of the plot involves them needing the journal of Karl Maxwell, as it is the last piece of the puzzle for their plans for Humanity.
 Tropes applying the Collective as a whole include:

 And We Must Scream: It's been implied that joining the Collective is not a pleasant experience.